Last Updated on October 2, 2022 by Andrew Pirie

 Following his stint at Emilio Aguinaldo College, he is now an assistant coach at Mapua University.
 He works with Algin Gomez, Leonard Grospe, David, et al. He is also the jumps coach at Ateneo De Manila University, where he works with sprinters on strength and conditioning.
 Among his star athletes is Sheila Talja, a very promising Triple Jumper.

-Ninoy is now the Head Coach of Hoka, a US shoe brand that has just set up in the Philippines.
+Ninoy is now the Head Coach of Hoka, a US shoe brand that has just been set up in the Philippines.
 He is now coaching live over Facebook and training athletes privately.

 Ninoy would like to thank Coach Ronald Ramos of Tuguegarao.
 He’s like Ninoy’s second father.
 Even though Ninoy is already in Manila, he still gives him wisdom, advice, and motivation to excel in his athletic career and academics.